-Man killed mother in Crowlas knife attack
+Man killed mother and injured brother in Crowlas knife attack

 - Published